Techtonica/curriculum/react-js/react-part-2.md

     }

     export default App;
     ```

 ### Independent Practice

 - Create an increment/decrement counter which includes click functionality.
-On click of increment button adds 1 to the value and decrement will subtract the number by 1.
+On click of increment button adds 1 to the value and decrement button will subtract the number by 1.
 Initially the number will be 0.
   The UI will have -
   - A button for increment.
   - Another button for decrement.
   - Tag to display value

 ### Supplemental Materials

+- [How setState works](https://css-tricks.com/understanding-react-setstate/) - In depth knowledge of reconcilation process of React.
 - [State in functional component](https://reactjs.org/docs/hooks-state.html) - So far we have seen how to use state in class components.
 State can be defined in functional components as well by using additional package called Hooks.